awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-lambda.rst

 ###############################################

 .. list-table::
-   :widths: 1 6
+   :widths: 1

-   * - **Just Getting Started?**

-     - :ref:`Use streamlined steps <add-aws-mobile-cloud-logic>` to install the SDK and integrate features.

-*Or, use the contents of this page if your app will integrate existing AWS services.*
+   * - The following reference content only applies to existing apps that were built using the AWS Mobile SDKs for iOS and Android.
+If you’re building a new mobile or web app, or you're adding cloud capabilities to an existing app, visit the `Amplify Framework <https://amzn.to/am-amplify-docs>`__ website instead.
+Documentation for the AWS Mobile SDKs for iOS and Android is now part of the Amplify Framework.

 Overview